bitmovin/bitmovin-player-tizen-demo/README.md

 5. Run/debug the sample app.
 If you debug, you will see Chrome developer tools launch.
 This will enable you to debug, monitor network requests, and execute commands through the javascript console.

 ### Notes for developing your own app
 Make sure to enable `file_protocol` and set your `app_id` in the `tweaks` section of your config.
-Make sure to whitelist the app_id for your player key on https://bitmovin.com/dashboard/
+Make sure to allowlist the `app_id` for your player license key on https://bitmovin.com/dashboard/player/licenses/

 ```
 var conf = {